Deepest Condolences on the Passing of Our Founding Patron, Singapore’s Founding Prime Minister Mr Lee Kuan Yew

 Yanlord Land Group Limited

-Minister for Trade and Industry, Gan Kim Yong, shared, “As Business China’s adviser and board of director since 2007, I have witnessed the steady and continuous growth of Business China over the years and how it has evolved while staying true to the founding mission.
+Minister of Trade and Industry, Gan Kim Yong, shared, “As Business China’s adviser and board of director since 2007, I have witnessed the steady and continuous growth of Business China over the years and how it has evolved while staying true to the founding mission.
 The array of programmes and activities organised by Business China highlights the current trends of China and the ASEAN region, which provides opportunities for Singapore companies to tap on and further deepen the partnership with China.
 Looking ahead, I am confident that Business China will continue to stay relevant and engage more Singaporeans to be Singapore-China Savvy talents.”

 Minister for Education, Chan Chun Sing, shared, “Business China plays an important role in deepening the economic cooperation between Singapore and China.
 It is a part of the substantive and multi-faceted collaboration between both countries, and key in sustaining the development of long-term opportunities and business platforms for Singapore and China; especially in efforts to venture in partnership into the ASEAN region.
 Together with Business China, Singapore is better able to deepen with China our strategic understanding, promote economic integration and elevate our bilateral ties to the next level.”

 President of SCCCI, Roland Ng, said, “I am glad that Business China is a like-minded partner of SCCCI and have taken a step to strengthen our collaboration via an MOU.
 Together, we will nurture Singapore-China Savvy young talents and promote deep appreciation of Singapore China business culture and entrepreneurial spirit.
 By leveraging each organisation’s strengths, I am confident that we are able to influence more Singaporeans, especially the youths, to appreciate and embrace the Chinese culture.”